Overview

 volumes» or «PVs».
 These PVs are usually entire disks but may be disk

 partitions, for example /dev/sda3 in the above figure.
-PVs are created
+PVs are created with

-with pvcreate to initialize a
+pvcreate to initialize a disk or partition.

 |